knative/docs/docs/admin/eventing/broker-configuration.md

       namespace: knative-eventing
 ```

-Now every broker created in the cluster that does not have a `spec.config` will be configured to use the `kafka-channel` ConfigMap.
+Now every Broker created in the cluster that does not have a `spec.config` will be configured to use the `kafka-channel` ConfigMap.

-For more information about creating a `kafka-channel` ConfigMap to use with your broker, see the [Kafka Channel ConfigMap](../kafka-channel-configuration/#create-a-kafka-channel-configmap) documentation.
+For more information about creating a `kafka-channel` ConfigMap to use with your Broker, see the [Kafka Channel ConfigMap](../kafka-channel-configuration/#create-a-kafka-channel-configmap) documentation.

-### Changing the default channel implementation for a namespace
+### Changing the default Channel implementation for a namespace

-You can modify the default broker creation behavior for one or more namespaces.
+You can modify the default Broker creation behavior for one or more namespaces.

-For example, if you wanted to use the `kafka-channel` ConfigMap for all other brokers created, but wanted to use `config-br-default-channel` ConfigMap for `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:
+For example, if you wanted to use the `kafka-channel` ConfigMap for all other Brokers created, but wanted to use `config-br-default-channel` ConfigMap for `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:

 ```yaml
 apiVersion: v1